chathura26322/food-del/README.md

 # food-del
-the full front end and backend of the food-del web project
+The full frontend and backend of the food-del web project